Conrad Westermayr

-Conrad Westermayr (30 January 1765, Hanau - 5 October 1834, Hanau) was a German painter and copper engraver.
+Conrad Westermayr (30 January 1765 – 5 October 1834) was a German painter and engraver.

 Life and work

 His father, Daniel Jacob Westermayr (1734–1788), was a goldsmith.
-He learned that craft from him, while attending the State Drawing Academy.
+He learned the craft from him, while attending the State Drawing Academy.
 At first, he focused on creating portraits, as the best source of income.
 In 1788, he enrolled at the Kunsthochschule Kassel, to continue his studies with one of the numerous members of the Tischbein family; most likely Johann Heinrich Tischbein.
 His first oil paintings were copies of the Old Masters.